dmirauta/CLImFractal/mimg/README.md

-Images to load when for the "dual field" visualisation.
+Images that can be loaded to sample for the "dual field" visualisation, where the two fields will be treated as UV coords.